r-dbi/odbc/tests/testthat/_snaps/utils.md

       dbConnect(odbc(), dsn = "does_not_exist_db")
     Condition
       Error in `dbConnect()`:
-      i At 'nanodbc/nanodbc.cpp:1147', error 00000 from [unixODBC][Driver Manager].
+      !
+ODBC failed with error 00000 from [unixODBC][Driver Manager].
-      x Data source name not found and no default driver specified
+      x Data source name not found and no default driver specified i From 'nanodbc/nanodbc.cpp:1147'.

 ---